 The organisation work majority at the Thai and Myanmar border, supporting an orphanage in this region.
 The main goals of this project are that with this opportunity children can start their own business, sustain themselves and support their communities in the future.

 In order to do this, they open coffee kiosks.
 They are located in the Silom area and Chong Nonsi BTS Station, you can stop by from 6:00 am to 2:00 pm, Monday to Friday.
 An additional kiosk located near the flower market (Pak Khlong Talad) is open daily from 7:00 am to 9:00 pm.

 This is a good opportunity to help a cause and you even don’t have to spend much, the coffee is really cheap and tasty.

 Why you should eat at Ethical Eateries in Bangkok

 So even if you don’t have the time to volunteer or the funds to donate to local non-profits, you will still need to eat, these ethical eateries in Bangkok are perfect.
-Please do it in some of this places and make the difference in helping and supporting small business and communities.
+Please do it in some of these places and make a difference in helping and supporting small business and communities.

 If you want to know more what to do in Bangkok check out 10 of the best temples in Bangkok.